aaron-grau/curic/react/projects/pokedex/README.md

 ### Error Handling

-The server is great at telling us whether or not our new pokemon is being inserted into the database correctly, but so far we have no way of letting our users know what happened.
+The server is great at telling us whether or not our new Pokemon is being inserted into the database correctly, but so far we have no way of letting our users know what happened.
 We need a way of displaying errors on the front-end after an unsuccessful post request.

 1. Add a failure callback to the `createPokemon` function.
 2. Add a `pokemonError` action